 Throughout these modules you’ll receive advice, support and feedback from your academic supervisor.
 You’ll have the freedom to submit work on areas that interest you - our courses are designed to allow maximum flexibility and independence.

-During the Summer Term and summer vacation, you will work on Project III (100 credits), an extended individual project.
+The course culminates in Project III (100 credits), an extended individual project.
 Within your ensemble, you'll curate and perform an extended recital.

 Critical Reflection in Musical Practice (20 credits) runs throughout the year.
 In this module you’ll develop sophisticated ways to articulate critical and reflective outlooks on your creative work.